Technology is the biggest tool in a small business owner’s arsenal.

 The data here is fairly bulletproof: ERP implementation led to business process improvement for a whopping 95% of businesses, while 49% of firms reported improvements in ALL business processes.

-To illustrate why, consider just a few of the synergies (excuse the buzzword) that ERP systems bring about:
+To illustrate why, consider just a few of the—excuse the buzzword—synergies that ERP systems bring about:

-An ERP system is like a centralized command station for your entire business.
+Over the ERP system's history, it's developed into a centralized command station for your entire business.
 With it, teams can stitch together typically distinct systems for greater efficiency and productivity.

 Enhanced Data Analysis and Reporting